petabencana/sitioss-reports-telegram-server/README.md

 ## DEPRECATED

-New Telegram chatbots should use the AWS Lambda functions: https://github.com/urbanriskmap/cognicity-reports-telegram-lambda
+New Telegram chatbots should use the AWS Lambda functions: https://github.com/urbanriskmap/sitioss-reports-telegram-lambda

-# cognicity-reports-telegram
+# sitioss-reports-telegram
-Telegram support for CogniCity GRASP
+Telegram support for Siti OSS GRASP

 ### Install
 `npm install`